 If your vehicle fails its MOT, it must be retested.

 The average MOT cost for a retest depends on where you leave the vehicle.
 There is no additional MOT test fee if your vehicle stays at the test centre to be repaired and retested within a ten-day deadline.
-If you drive your car away from the test centre, then return it for repair and a retest, you will have to pay a portion of the MOT price on top of the original fee.
+If you drive your car away from the test centre, then return it for repair or retest, you will have to pay a retest fee.
+The current maximum is half of the original MOT fee.

 How long does an MOT test take?